2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/datastream.md

 DataStreams are objects which behave like a table, delivering a bunch of content-items.
 Common examples in [Razor-templates](xref:NetCode.Razor.Component) are:

 1. the [Data["Default"]](xref:NetCode.DynamicCode.Data) is a data-stream containing all content-items assigned to this template, ready to show
-2. the [App.Data["Tag"]](xref:NetCode.DynamicCode.Objects.App.Index) is a data-stream containing all tag-items in the entire app.
+2. the [App.Data["Tag"]](xref:NetCode.DynamicCode.Objects.App.Data) is a data-stream containing all tag-items in the entire app.

 ## How to use